youstockyo/roth-example-web/README.md

 # Tasks
 - Add a page to project (an html and js file)
-- Create in init mock service for the page
+- Create an init mock service for the page
-- Use the template engine to display the data (see Persons.html as example)
+- Use the template engine to display the data (see Persons.html)
 - Add some styling to the style.css